SwedbankPay/developer.swedbankpay.com/gift-cards/payment-client.md

 ## First App run

-{% include alert.html type="warning" icon="informative" body="The application
+{% include alert.html type="informative" icon="informative" header="PostgreSQL"
-expects a PostgreSQL server to be running on localhost with a username `test` and password `test` to exist." %}
+body="The application expects a PostgreSQL server to be running on localhost with a username `test` and password `test` to exist." %}

-This can automatically be configured if PostgreSQL server is started in docker with environment variables `POSTGRES_USER=test` and `POSTGRES_PASSWORD=test` are set (See [docker-compose.yml][docker-compose].
+The username and password for PostgreSQL can automatically be configured if PostgreSQL server is started in Docker with environment variables `POSTGRES_USER=test` and `POSTGRES_PASSWORD=test` are set (See [docker-compose.yml][docker-compose]).

 Clone the [Payment Client repository][payment-client] from Github.